Jothimurugan-B/Auto_room_entry_exit/README.md

-# Automated Room Occupancy & Smart Lighting Control System
+# ARM7-Based Smart Room People Counter with EEPROM & Automatic Lighting Control

 This project implements an intelligent room monitoring system that automatically **counts people entering and exiting** a room and controls **lighting based on real-time occupancy**.
 It reduces manual monitoring and minimizes energy wastage by ensuring lights turn **ON only when the room is occupied**.